 How do we teach phonics?

 At Barwick in Elmet Church of England Primary School we aim to develop the full potential of all our pupils as confident, literate readers and writers.
 If children are to develop as competent readers and writers, it is vitally important that they have a secure understanding of the letter sounds and spelling system of the English language.
-Phonic skills need to be developed in a systematic way, based on a stage approach.
+Phonics skills need to be developed in a systematic way, based on a staged approach.

 Our teaching and learning follows the progression of Letters and Sounds, organised into six phases, and enhanced to meet the requirements of the 2014 National Curriculum.